Smoking | 1 Life-Changing Approach to Quit Smoking for Good

 My parents found out I was smoking

 After they found out, coming home became an ordeal.
 They’d check my breath and even search my bags.
-What they didn’t know was how resourceful I became in covering up my habit.
+What they didn’t know was how resourceful I’d become in covering up my habit.
+It’s funny, isn’t it, how secrets and the lengths we go to keep them can shape our relationships?

 How did I cover it all up